You'll find Colorado's top online sports betting platforms right here.

 It’s a very simple process to get started.
 The state Gaming Commission decided that Colorado sports betting won’t require in-person registration, so bettors just need to download it from their iOS or Android phone like they would any other app.

 Coloradans should have some personal information ready in order to register with apps like FanDuel and DraftKings.
 Mobile sports betting signups usually ask for name, date of birth, Social Security number and proof of residence.
-This is standard throughout the industry and it’s one of the reasons why we only recommend legal, licensed online sportsbooks.
+This is standard throughout the industry and it’s one of the reasons why we only recommend legal, licensed online betting apps.
 That way you know your personal information is safe.

 Bettors then need to make a deposit using any number of methods.
 Most mobile sports betting apps accept Play+, PayPal, credit/debit card and bank transfer.
 Just choose whichever one works best for you, make a deposit and start shopping lines on teams and games to begin placing sports wagers.